Vehicle Winterization and Storage: 6 Tips for Better Protection During the Winter

 6 Tips For Successful Winter Vehicle Storage:

-1. Grace Your Vehicle with a Good Bath
+1. Give Your Vehicle a Good Bath

 1. Effectively erase food spills with a deep clean